tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/图片处理/图片样式/增加样式_intl_en.md

 ## Overview
-This API is used to add a style to a bucket.
-This style will be added to images newly uploaded to this bucket.
+This API is used to set a style for a bucket to process images in the same way.

 >?
 Currently, the QPS for bucket writes is limited to 1, and bucket reads to 10.
 >